Austin Riley Player Props: Braves vs. Phillies

 Phillies Pitching Rankings

-- The 9.4 strikeouts per nine innings put together by the Phillies pitching staff ranks fourth in the league.
+- The 9.5 strikeouts per nine innings compiled by the Phillies pitching staff ranks fourth in MLB.

-- The Phillies have a 4.65 team ERA that ranks 24th among all league pitching staffs.
+- The Phillies' 4.58 team ERA ranks 23rd among all league pitching staffs.

-- The Phillies surrender the ninth-fewest home runs in baseball (53 total, one per game).
+- Phillies pitchers combine to allow 54 home runs (one per game), the ninth-fewest in baseball.

-- Wheeler gets the start for the Phillies, his 11th of the season.
-He is 3-4 with a 4.11 ERA and 64 strikeouts through 57 2/3 innings pitched.
+- Covey makes his first start of the season for the Phillies.

 © 2023 Data Skrive.
 All rights reserved.